O-T-O-Z/OldMaid/docs/model.md

 - Player 1 has a Queen and a King, Player 2 has a Jack, Player 3 has a Jack

 ### Possible worlds per player
-Given the true state of the game, each player has a set of possible worlds.
+From each world, each player has a set of accessible worlds, which are the worlds that the player considers possible if the first world were the true state.
 That is defined by the set of legal worlds in which the player has the same cards in their hand.
 An agent cannot differentiate between two worlds in which they have the same hand without additional knowledge.
 However, since they know their own hand, the model can be restricted to only the worlds in which the player has the same hand.
+The player's goal is to reason about the true state.
+They know what their hand is in the true state, meaning they can narrow down the set of possible worlds by only considering those where their hand is correct.

 By these means, assuming the true hand of Player 1 in the example above is a Jack and a Queen, the possible worlds for Player 1 are: